cmorten/deno-rollup/README.md

 deno-rollup is licensed under the [MIT License](./LICENSE.md).

 The license for the Rollup library, which this library adapts, is available at [ROLLUP_LICENSE](./ROLLUP_LICENSE.md).

+Derived works other than from [Rollup](https://github.com/rollup/rollup) are attributed with their license in source.